Bylaws of the Faculty Senate of

 - To propose the agenda for Faculty Senate meetings,

 - To conduct the elections to the Faculty Senate, a.
-General officers to be elected are identified in Article II, Section III of the Constitution. b.
-The TBR Sub Council Representative shall be a present or past member of the Faculty Senate and shall be nominated by the Election Committee for a term of two years.
+General officers to be elected are identified in Article II, Section III of the Constitution.

 - To recommend to the Faculty Senate for its advice and consent, individuals to serve on the various committees of the Faculty Senate.
 Committee and subcommittee chairs should be recommended after obtaining their agreement to serve.
 These recommendations should be accomplished at the first regular meeting of the Senate after the election of the new Executive Board, which will be the June Senate meeting unless the Senate votes not to hold regular meetings during summer terms of the academic year,

 - To advise the President of the Faculty Senate,

 - To act on behalf of the Faculty Senate ad interim and to report such actions to the next meeting of the Faculty Senate for its approval, and

 - To monitor the progress of standing and ad hoc committees.

 The Rules committee shall be chaired by the Vice President of the Faculty Senate.
 In addition, two Senators and two former Senators shall serve on the committee.
 The responsibilities of the committee are as follows: